mapninja/Earthsys144/week07/04_TURN_IN_BONUS_LAB_tree_labeling_in_qgis.md

 - bring temporary Earth Engine XYZ tile services into QGIS
 - organize prefire and postfire NAIP imagery for interpretation
+- use a fire perimeter to select grid cells by location
-- randomly select candidate grid cells
+- randomly select candidate grid cells within an assigned fire area
 - export a working subset of grid cells
 - navigate spatial work systematically with the attribute table
 - create and edit shapefile-based label layers